Army Cadet Force: Cadet ranks

 In some instances, cadets that do not meet the requirements for these ranks can be promoted with the agreement of the ACF Cadet Commandant.

-Staff cadets
+Staff cadets (obsolete)

-From 2020 cadets who were over the age of 18, had completed APC 3-Star and held the rank of Sergeant or above could become a "Staff Cadet".
+Due to the COVID-19 pandemic shutting down camps, from 2020 cadets who were over the age of 18, had completed APC 3-Star and held the rank of Sergeant or above could become a "Staff Cadet".
 These cadets wore a rank slide with the words 'STAFF CADET' embroidered above their rank insignia.
 A staff cadet could remain a cadet until their 20th birthday.